Skip to Content

 • 2 tsp black peppercorns

-We use some pepperoncinis even when we make this into Mississippi pork roast in the oven.
+We use some pepperoncinis even when we make this into Mississippi pork roast in the oven as well as a few other things in the pan itself when cooked such as;

 • Dijon mustard